Sterling Ruby: EXHM at Hauser and Wirth

 Photos: Robert Wedemeyer

 Sterling Ruby: EXHM is at Hauser and Wirth until 4th May 2013.
-For further information click here.
+For further information visit the gallery’s website here.